Johannestegner/clopy/README.md

 <clopy input=".some-input">
 ```

-Make sure that the `input` parameter is pointed to the input element you wish to copy from.
+1. Make sure that the `input` parameter is pointed to the input element you wish to copy from.
-Click the `clopy` icon/button and copy the content of the input!
+2. Click the `clopy` icon/button and copy the content of the input!

+The input which is to be copied could be any element with either a `value` attribute or a `innerText`, if both, `value` precedes the `innerText`.

 ### Customizing

-By default the clopy button has the `clopy-button` class, it can be changed by setting another class to it with the standard `class` attribute, which will then ignore the default class.
+By default the clopy button has the `clopy-button` class, it can be changed by setting another class via the exposed `classes` attribute, which will then ignore the default class.
 If the default icon does not suit you, just set the `use-icon` attribute to `false` (boolean, so bind it with `:use-icon`) and it will be ignored.

 ## Credits